Shaquille O'Neal: Early life

-Shaquille Rashaun O'Neal was born on March 6, 1972, in Newark, New Jersey, to Lucille O'Neal and Joe Toney, who played high school basketball (he was an All-State guard) and was offered a basketball scholarship to play at Seton Hall.
+Shaquille Rashaun O'Neal was born on March 6, 1972, in Newark, New Jersey, to Lucille O'Neal and Joe Toney, who played high school basketball, and having been selected an All-State guard, was offered a basketball scholarship to play at Seton Hall.
 Toney struggled with drug addiction and was imprisoned for drug possession when O'Neal was an infant.
 Upon his release, he did not resume a place in O'Neal's life and instead agreed to relinquish his parental rights to O'Neal's Jamaican stepfather, Phillip Arthur Harrison, a career Army sergeant.
-O'Neal remained estranged from his biological father for decades; O'Neal had not spoken with Toney or expressed an interest in establishing a relationship.
+O'Neal remained estranged from his biological father for decades.
+O'Neal did not speak with Toney nor express an interest in establishing a relationship.
 On his 1994 rap album, Shaq Fu: The Return, O'Neal voiced his feelings of disdain for Toney in the song "Biological Didn't Bother", dismissing him with the line "Phil is my father".
 However, O'Neal's feelings toward Toney mellowed in the years following Harrison's death in 2013, and the two met for the first time in March 2016, with O'Neal telling him, "I don't hate you.
 I had a good life.
 I had Phil."

 O'Neal came from a tall family.
 His father and mother were and tall, respectively, and by age 13, O'Neal was already tall.
 He credited the Boys & Girls Clubs of America in Newark with giving him a safe place to play and keeping him off the streets.
 "It gave me something to do," he said.
 "I'd just go there to shoot.
 I didn't even play on a team."

-Because of his stepfather's career in the military, the family left Newark, moving to military bases in Germany and Texas.
+O'Neal's family moved throughout Newark multiple times during his early childhood, sometimes staying with relatives, such as his grandmother Odessa in Jersey City.
+Because of his stepfather's career in the military, O'Neal was an "army brat" whose family moved several times.
+When he was five years old, his family moved to Bayonne, New Jersey, and a couple of years after that, to Eatontown.
+Halfway through the fifth grade, the family moved to Fort Stewart, Georgia, and one year later, to Germany.
+The family subsequently moved to Texas, settling in San Antonio.
+In his 2002 autobiography, Shaq Talks Back, he writes that after all of these moves, and despite having to come to own homes in the luxrious neighborhoods of Beverly Hills and Orlando, "Newark is really still home, where my relatives live, and I can always go back and see the people I grew up with.